Jesse Chambers: One Year Later

-She returns to her Liberty Belle outfit for a few adventures leading up to the Blackest Night event, but switches to her Jesse Quick identity and costume when she is attacked by the reanimated corpse of her father.
+She returns to her Liberty Belle outfit for a few adventures leading up to the Blackest Night storyline, but switches to her Jesse Quick identity and costume when she is attacked by the reanimated corpse of her father.
 Liberty Belle is found by her father, Johnny Quick, who claims that Jesse's love for him was the reason he came back.
 Jesse says that she has a uniform like his and quickly changes into it by reciting the mathematical formula that her father originally used and calls herself Jesse Quick.
 The two speedsters then run off.
 While she is running across the globe with her father trying to enjoy the time she's spending with him, she thinks she should rather be with her husband, the modern-day Hourman.
 Jesse continues to run with her father, remembering her childhood memories of when they used to jog together around their neighbourhood and Johnny would let her win, feeling thankful that she was able to spend only a few moments with him again.
 Later, Black Lantern Johnny Quick is destroyed by Mr. Terrific's machine that turned off the Black Lanterns' connection to their rings.

 When the JSA splits into two teams, Jesse remains with the JSA, while her husband Rick went to the JSA All-Stars.
 However, Rick and Jesse remain happily married, although her teammates and the public at large believe otherwise, forcing Rick to explain their condition as "a working couple working in different offices".

 At Wonder-Con, writer James Robinson announced that Jesse would be joining the Justice League of America as part of DC's Brightest Day event.
 This development occurred at the conclusion of the JLA/JSA crossover, The Dark Things, with Batman asking Jesse to join the JLA to fill her old friend Wally West's role as the team speedster.

-During her tenure with the JLA, Jesse gradually begins to lose her speed abilities, and it is eventually revealed that this is due to her becoming pregnant.
+During her tenure with the JLA, Jesse gradually begins to lose her speed abilities, and it is eventually revealed that this is due to her being pregnant.
 The League disbands shortly after this, and Jesse leaves to be with Rick.
 Jesse later gives birth during the Convergence mini-series.